 Have you ever wondered why cats don’t drink water as often as dogs?
-Try using any of the best cat water fountains listed below, and see what significant changes a small thing can do.
+If so, try using any of the best cat water fountains listed below, and see what significant changes a small thing like that can do.

 Take note: you should not take your cat lightly.
 A pet refusing to drink is a common cause of dehydration, which increases the risk of kidney disease, heatstroke, and diabetes.